Database data sources

 Database data sources are created by following the data source creation steps and selecting database from the list of data source types.

-The database collection is defined by configuring the following properties:
+The database data source is defined by configuring the following properties:

-Test the connection settings by clicking the check database connectivity button.
+Test the connection settings using the database connection utils API.

 Define database field mappings